jlegewie/zotfile/readme.md

 ## Changelog

+#### Changes in 2.2.5

+- Zotfile translation to German (thanks to wuffi)
+- Allow periods as delimiter in filenames (thanks to jjatria)
+- "lower case" option for filenames (thanks to jjatria)

 #### Changes in 2.2.3

 - bug fix: check whether selected attachments are valid (no top-level item, no web attachments and attachment exists)